jarviscanada/jarvis_data_eng_DavidTrumble/core_java/grep/README.md

 ## Pseudocode
-The application takes three arguments: regex, rootPath and outFile.
-        - regex: a special text string for describing a search pattern
-        - rootPath: root directory path
-        - outFile: output file name
+The process of the grep application is as follows:
+- Traverse a given directory and return all files.
+- Read a file and return all the lines.
+- Check if a line contains the regex pattern.
+- Write lines to a file.

 ## Performance Issue
 (30-60 words)
 Discuss the memory issue and how would you fix it

 # Test
-How did you test your application manually? (e.g. prepare sample data, run some test cases manually, compare result)
+The application takes three arguments: regex, rootPath and outFile.
+- regex: a special text string for describing a search pattern.
+- rootPath: root directory path.
+- outFile: output file name.

 # Deployment
 Created a dockerfile and built a new docker image locally.
 Then verified the image and ran the docker container.
 Finally, pushing the image to Docker Hub.